naslabsec/naslabsec.github.io/content/writeups/the_wilderness.md

 ### Problem 3: No leak?

 The unsettling aspect of this challenge is that everything is zeroed out.
-All general-purpose registers and even special ones are cleared.
+All general-purpose registers and even special ([SIMD](https://en.wikipedia.org/wiki/Single_instruction,_multiple_data)) ones are cleared.
 Even the base of `fs` and `gs` is set to zero.

 #### Solution

-To overcome this challenge, we need to find an instruction that will cause a leak in the registers.
+To overcome this problem, we need to find an instruction that will cause a leak in the registers.
 After some searching, I decided to skim through all the instructions of the [x86/x64 architecture](https://www.felixcloutier.com/x86/) architecture.
 Finally, I came across [RDSSPD/RDSSPQ](https://www.felixcloutier.com/x86/rdsspd:rdsspq).
 This instruction, when Intel CET shadow stack is enabled, will indeed cause a leak in the specified register.
 ## Exploit

 Here is the full script: